Corymbia/eucalyptus-documentation/content/install_guide/eucalyptus/installing_dependencies/install_midokura/install_midokura_installation/_index.md

     midonet> tunnel-zone tzone0 add member host host1 address HOST_1_IP
     midonet> tunnel-zone tzone0 add member host host2 address HOST_2_IP

 You are now ready to install and configure Eucalyptus to use this MidoNet installation.

 ## Additional ZooKeeper Configuration
-Ongoing data directory cleanup is required for ZooKeeper.This should be moved to the Admin Guide when networking docs are rearranged further.
+Ongoing data directory cleanup is required for ZooKeeper.
 The following parameters should be added in */etc/zookeeper/zoo.cfg* for automatic purging of the snapshots and corresponding transaction logs:

     autopurge.snapRetainCount=3  # The number of snapshots to retain in dataDir autopurge.purgeInterval=1  # Purge task interval in hours

-Check ZooKeeper version # and doc paths each release - match the compat matrix for the release!
-For more information, see [ZooKeeper Admin Guide, Ongoing Data Directory Cleanup](http://zookeeper.apache.org/doc/r3.4.8/zookeeperAdmin.html#Ongoing+Data+Directory+Cleanup) .
+For more information, see [ZooKeeper Admin Guide, Ongoing Data Directory Cleanup](http://zookeeper.apache.org/doc/r3.4.8/zookeeperAdmin.html#Ongoing+Data+Directory+Cleanup).